anindyasarkarIITH/anindyasarkarIITH.github.io/_pages/about.md

 **Research:** My goal is to build powerful AI models capable of understanding, generating, and reasoning with high-dimensional data across diverse modalities.
 I am interested in developing methods to solve real-world problems of broad societal relevance involving Sequential Decision-making under Uncertainty.
 Currently, my focus is on leveraging Generative Modeling techniques to enhance decision-making under partial observability, while also investigating their potential to drive scientific discovery.

+**Note:** Feel free to contact me via Gmail if you're interested in discussing my ongoing work or exploring collaboration opportunities in generative modeling for scientific discovery-related challenges.
+I'd be excited to connect!